 Biometric technologies in FINTECH and banking

-In our previous article, we wrote about biometrics in General terms, about the level of development it is currently at, and about our Id-Me platform.
 The most obvious and promising industries for the application of biometric technologies are banking and FINTECH.

 Today we will describe the existing technologies, their development prospects and the benefits that are contained in their proper application.
 The FINTECH industry is currently developing at a huge pace, changing the financial infrastructure and even approaches to doing business.
 At the same time, there are only two key requirements for this industry: improving the efficiency of the financial system or individual business, and security.
 Biometric technologies meet both of these requirements and are perfectly combined with the latest achievements of FINTECH.
 The most obvious area of biometrics use is rapid and reliable identification of the client at different steps and in different scenarios of financial interactions.
 The second area is ensuring security when working with personal information and financial data.
 This is also true for all kinds of payment and transfer systems, banking and personal Finance, lending, asset and investment management, and, finally, insurance.
 The simplest biometrics is used in fingerprint scanners of modern smartphones and tablets, and they can be used to access the Google Pay and Apple Pay systems.
-Many large Russian banks already use biometrics in their mobile apps both for logging in to the app and for confirming transactions (usually instead of confirming via SMS).
+Many large international banks already use biometrics in their mobile apps both for logging in to the app and for confirming transactions (usually instead of confirming via SMS).
 But this is also difficult to call a decent protection-smartphone manufacturers focus on the speed of the fingerprint sensor, which does not affect the accuracy of recognition in the best way.
 The sensor usually reads only part of the fingerprint.
 Both a recent study by scientists from Michigan and the creation of the so-called MasterPrint (a kind of «arithmetic mean» fingerprint) confirm this.

 With the help of external equipment installed on the various client application, creates a biometric template (BT) of a particular person.
 Various equipment can be used (retinal scanner, fingerprint scanner, camera, microphone, etc.), including for creating a multi-modal client profile.
 The client user interface (UI) and client services communicate with the web server and send the BO through it to the Id-Me platform.
 The BO is placed in an isolated storage module using depersonalization mechanisms.
 When a request is received in the biometric sample processing Module, the following steps are performed: